ibizaman/blog/posts/2023-12-11-investigate-nextcloud-slowness-part-2.markdown

 Indeed, a few memory maps are pretty heavily swapped.
 Not good, I suppose?

-That makes me think, could this be the case also for PostgreSQL?
+That made me think, could this be the case also for PostgreSQL?
 I issued the same commands as above, using `systemctl cat postgresql` to get the PID.
 And Indeed, that was the case.

 I don't have a permanent fix against swapping but I could already test if swapping has an impact simply by restarting Redis and PostgreSQL.
 I did that, re-ran the `smaps` command above, verified